sanjitsaluja/legacy_demo/backend/instructions/instructions.md

-Here's the corrected and properly formatted Markdown documentation:

-# Project Overview
+# Mental Health Dataset Exploration Platform - PRD

+## 1. Introduction

 We are building a mental health dataset exploration platform for mental health counselors.
-This application will allow mental health counselors to search, browse and operate on mental health conversation data.
-We will start by building the backend.
+This application will allow mental health counselors to search, browse, and operate on mental health conversation data, with a focus on:

-For this you will use:
-- Poetry
+- Efficient data storage (MySQL)
+- Background processing (Celery + Redis)
+- Vector database search (Milvus)
+- LLM-based retrieval-augmented generation (OpenAI)

+The scope of this PRD includes backend design and implementation details only.
+Frontend or UI design is out of scope.

+## 2. Project Overview

+### Purpose

+- Provide mental health counselors with a tool to query conversation data, analyze sentiment, and receive generation-assisted suggestions for patient care
+- Ensure an extensible and scalable design so new features can be added easily

+### Core Technologies

-- Python
+- Python (primary language)
-- FastAPI
+- FastAPI (for REST APIs)
-- Celery with Redis (background workers)
+- Celery + Redis (background jobs & queue)
-- MySQL
+- MySQL (primary relational DB)
-- Redis
-- Milvus (Vector DB)
+- Milvus (vector DB for embeddings)
-- REST APIs
-- SQLAlchemy as ORM
+- SQLAlchemy (ORM)
+- Alembic (DB migrations)
-- DotEnv (for environment variables)
+- DotEnv (environment variables)
-- Pydantic for models
+- Pydantic (models & validation)
-- OpenAI for generation and embedding
+- OpenAI (generation & embeddings)

-# Core Functionalities
+- Poetry (dependency management)

+## 3. Detailed Functional Requirements

-## 1. Database Setup and CRUD APIs
+### 3.1 Database Setup and CRUD APIs

-### 1.1 MySQL DB Setup & Migrations
+#### MySQL DB Setup & Migrations

-1. The database name will be `legacy_development`.
-Save the database name, user, connection information in the env file.

-2. We will use Alembic for migrations and keeping track of database changes.
-First need to generate the migration for the new database table.
-The table will be called `mental_health_conversations`:
+- Use Alembic for migrations and tracking schema changes
+- Database name: `legacy_development` (configure in `.env`)
+- Table: `mental_health_conversations`

-   - `id`: unique pk (integer)
+  - `id`: unique PK (integer)
-   - `created_at`: datetime (automatically updates when new records are created)
+  - `created_at`: datetime (auto-updates on insert)
-   - `updated_at`: datetime (automatically updates when records are updated)
+  - `updated_at`: datetime (auto-updates on update)
   - `question`: string
   - `answer`: string
-   - `question_sentiment`: enum (positive or negative or neutral)
-   - `answer_sentiment`: enum (positive or negative or neutral)

-3. Write the SQL Alchemy ORM for this model.

-### 1.2 CRUD APIs

-Write simple CRUD APIs for this database model.
-The routes should be prefixed with `api/v1/conversations`.
-The APIs will use the FastAPI framework.
-Each CRUD API will use the ORM to do the CRUD.

-### 1.3 API Client

-Write a simple Python API Client for any service to access this API.
-This way it will be easy for other systems to integrate with the API.
-Write Pydantic models for parsing API responses so that clients can get models to operate on.
-These can be exported from the client.

-## 2. Data Ingestion

-### 2.1 Dataset Format

-Our main dataset is a raw CSV file.
-We will read a CSV dataset from local file system and put that into the MySQL table we just created.
-The dataset will have 4 fields corresponding to the MySQL table:

-- `question`: string
-- `answer`: string
-- `question_sentiment`: enum (positive or negative or neutral)
-- `answer_sentiment`: enum (positive or negative or neutral)

-### 2.2 Data Import Script

-Write a script that reads the CSV and inserts records into the table we just created.
-Use the API client to create records (not the ORM).

-### 2.3 Vector Database Indexing via Celery

-#### 2.3.1 Milvus Setup

-Since we will use LLMs and RAG with this data, we need to create a collection in our Milvus vector database.
-The collection will be called `mental_health_embeddings_development`.
-In the Milvus vector db, we will save:

-- `id` (id of the conversation from MySQL)
-- `embedding`
-- `question`: string
-- `question_sentiment`: string

-#### 2.3.2 Celery Workers

-We will create 3 Celery workers that will operate on the vector database.
-The Celery workers should take the primary key ID of the record created:

-- `CreatedMentalHealthConversationJob`: Inserts data into the Milvus collection using the ID as PK
-- `UpdatedMentalHealthConversationJob`: Updates data in the Milvus collection using the ID
-- `DeletedMentalHealthConversationJob`: Deletes the data in the Milvus collection using the ID

-#### 2.3.3 API Integration

-Update the REST APIs to queue the respective Celery workers after the record is committed to the database.

-## 3. RAG Search and Generation

-### 3.1 OpenAI and RAG Generation Service

-Users can enter free-text that describes the challenge they are facing with a particular patient, invoke the LLM using the user's input, and return a suggestion on how to best help the patient.

-#### 3.1.1 Service Implementation

-Build a service that takes a string question:
-1. Searches the vector database for the top 3 hits based on the input question
-2. Retrieves both the question and the answer for the top 3 hits
-3. Creates a startup prompt in a Jinja file
-4. Uses the questions and answers from the vector database to fill out a prompt
-5. Sends the prompt to OpenAI and returns the generated response to the user

-### 3.2 API Endpoint

-Build an API which takes an incoming user question as JSON body text.
-It then uses the service above and returns the answer to the user.

-# Documentation

-## Milvus Usage Example
+  - `question_sentiment`: enum (positive, negative, neutral)
+  - `answer_sentiment`: enum (positive, negative, neutral)

+#### CRUD APIs

+- Endpoint Prefix: `/api/v1/conversations`
+- Methods: Create, Read (list and detail), Update, Delete
+- Framework: FastAPI
+- Data Access: Use SQLAlchemy ORM for reading/writing

+#### API Client

+- Provide a Python API Client for external services or scripts to interact with the conversation data without directly calling the DB
+- Use Pydantic models for typed request and response models

+### 3.2 Data Ingestion

+#### Dataset Format

+- Input: CSV with 4 fields (question, answer, question_sentiment, answer_sentiment)
+- Goal: Import CSV data into the `mental_health_conversations` table

+#### Data Import Script

+- A standalone script (e.g., `data_import.py`) that:
+  - Reads CSV from local filesystem
+  - Uses the API Client (not ORM directly) to create records in MySQL

+#### Vector Database Indexing via Celery

+- Milvus Setup: Collection name `mental_health_embeddings_development`
+  - Stores:
+    - id (MySQL record PK)
+    - embedding
+    - question
+    - question_sentiment
+- Celery Workers:
+  - `CreatedMentalHealthConversationJob`: Insert into Milvus after a new record is created in MySQL
+  - `UpdatedMentalHealthConversationJob`: Update corresponding record in Milvus
+  - `DeletedMentalHealthConversationJob`: Remove corresponding record from Milvus
+- REST API Integration: After each CRUD operation commits to the MySQL DB, enqueue the corresponding Celery job to sync with Milvus

+### 3.3 RAG Search and Generation

+#### OpenAI & RAG Generation Service

+Users can enter free-text queries describing a challenge with a patient.
+The system:
+- Searches Milvus for top 3 hits by similarity
+- Retrieves question and answer fields for those top 3 hits
+- Renders a Jinja prompt (startup prompt in `startup_prompt.jinja`)
+- Calls OpenAI with the compiled prompt
+- Returns the LLM-generated result

+#### RAG Search API Endpoint

+- Endpoint: (e.g.) POST `/api/v1/rag_search`
+- Request: JSON body with user's question text
+- Response: The generated text from OpenAI, incorporating the retrieved Q/A context from Milvus

+## 4. Reference Documentation & Example Code

+### 4.1 Milvus + OpenAI Example

+Below is an example demonstrating how you might integrate Milvus and OpenAI.
+This snippet is illustrative—not production-ready.
+It shows how to create a Milvus collection, generate embeddings via OpenAI, and perform a search.

 ```python
 import os